arup-group/pam/resources/paper/paper.md

 `PAM` builds common higher-level functionality on this core data structure, such as read/write operations, samplers, modifications and visualisation. `PAM` provides example notebooks of these applications as part of its documentation, and common features are exposed via a command-line interface.

-The design of `PAM` will not be perfomant in some situations.
+The design of `PAM` will not be performant in some situations.
 Rather it focuses on accessibility and flexibility.

 # Development history